 Last but not least, you need to get your documents approved.

-In Filestage, your reviewers have a choice between two buttons every time they give feedback:
+In Filestage, your reviewers have a choice between two buttons every time they finish reviewing a file:

 - ✓ Approve